mikailaliyev/portfolio/README.md

 # Mikayil Aliyev's Portfolio
-Hello, this is my portfolio as a beginner web developer
+Hello, this is my portfolio as a beginner web developer.
+It includes my several project hosted on GitHub Pages.